m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 screen -r screen_session_name
 ```

+Press Ctrl+A and Ctrl+D at the same time to detach from session

 ### Update the server(s)
 * Shutdown the Reflex Arena dedicated server instance(s) running on your server (Stop the server(s)) using the instructions above.